 Additional items for consideration: Please see Appendix 2 for more details.
 Full CAEECC would be approving this recommendation language; Appendix 2 is for background/reference material for consideration.

-Compensation Recommendation #2: Establish regular membership activities eligiblefor compensation to help facilitate the compensation process.
+Consensus Compensation Recommendation #2: Establish regular membership activities eligible or ineligible (TBD) for compensation to help facilitate the compensation process.

 These activities should include, but not be limited to: onboarding activities (e.g., orientation, one-on-one conversations with Co-Chairs and/or facilitator team); attendance at Quarterly Meetings; preparation for all meetings (e.g., tracking facilitator and Co-Chair communications, completing surveys/homework); and participation in a Working Group(s), Sub-Working Group(s), and/or Ad-Hoc CAEECC workshops and related Working Group/workshop activities.